 Water from the Rock

 9 Moses took the staff from before the Lord, as he commanded him.
 10 Moses and Aaron gathered the assembly together before the rock, and he said to them, “Hear now, you rebels!
 Shall we bring water out of this rock for you?”
-11 Moses lifted up his hand, and struck the rock with his staff twice, and water came out abundantly.
-The congregation and also their livestock drank.
+11 Moses lifted up his hand and struck the rock with his staff twice, and water came out abundantly.
+The community and also their livestock drank.

 12 The Lord said to Moses and Aaron, “Because you did not believe in me or set me apart as holy in the eyes of the Israelites, therefore you shall not bring this assembly into the land which I have given them.”

-13 These are the waters of Meribah; because the Israelites complained against the Lord, and he proved himself holy to them.
+13 These are the waters of Meribah, because the Israelites complained against the Lord, and he proved himself holy to them.